Planning for an SAP Business One (SAP B1) implementation – get organised for success.16 Dec 2014 | by Natalie

 If you are planning to implement SAP Business One (SAP B1) then this blog is for you……we will give you some insight into SAP Business One implementation planning that will help your business better streamline your SAP Business One implementation project.

 Some things to consider at the early stages of your SAP Business One implementation project include:

-Project planning – get your SAP Business One project off to a great start with correct project planning – as a minimum you should include project milestones, go-live dates, resources required (internal resource and SAP partner resource).
+Project planning – get your SAP Business One project off to a great start with correct project planning – as a minimum you should include project milestones, go-live dates, and resources required (internal resources and SAP partner resources).
 Common project planning tools for SAP Business One include MS Excel or MS Project.
 SAP offers various project planning templates which can be used to assist.

 Data – Start getting your data ready for data transfer.
 Tidy up relevant data (customer, supplier, bills of material, inventory master etc.).
 More information about preparing data for your SAP Business One implementation is available here…… https://www.leveragetech.com.au/sap-business-one-implementation-pricing-and-success/ Don’t forget that it is highly likely that you will be using the SAP Business One DTW (Data Transfer Workbench) to import data.
 Get data template samples for data upload from your SAP Business One implementation partner so that you know what data is required and in which formats.

 Project team – document the project team and project reporting.
 Who has responsibility for which parts of the implementation?
 What is the escalation process for any issues and how will the budget be managed?

 Project budget – is this an SAP Business One fixed price implementation per scope of works or is this a do-and-charge job?
 Different budget types need to be managed differently.
 Using a fixed-price implementation budget will require careful management of the scope of work.